delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 In order to clear the screen, press `ctrl+l`.
 To exit Node, press `ctrl+c` twice in succession.
 If Node seems to be unresponsive while typing an expression, press `ctrl+c` once to cancel the expression.

-If you don't want to put up with the Node console, you can always write a program and use `console.log()` in order to display expressions on screen.
+If you would rather not put up with the Node console, you can always write a program and use `console.log()` in order to display expressions on screen.

 ```js
 // in file test.js